Management of Security

 This Security Guideline provides the framework of measures by which people and property at the BBC are to be protected against the risk of crime, including management responsibilities, security threat and response levels, security training, risk assessment and incident reporting.

 Management Arrangements and Responsibilities

-This Guideline defines the arrangements to meet the requirements of the BBC Security Policy.
+This Guideline defines the arrangements to meet the requirements of the BBC Security Policy (Gateway link).
 The management responsibilities and minimum protective standards outlined in our Security Guidelines and their associated Codes of Practice (CoP) encompass all BBC operations, premises, staff, contractors, business partners and visitors worldwide.
 The Heads of Divisions / Departments are to ensure that all who need to be, are made aware of and act on, mandatory security requirements.
 Adherence to the CoPs will be monitored through standard audit processes.

 CoP 1: Security Management Arrangements and Responsibilities (Gateway Link) describes the security responsibilities of the following people/teams:

 - Divisional Chief Executives and Directors